kurtisnisbet/supervised-machine-learning/README.md

 ## Feature Selection

-Feature selection using RFECV with SVM reduced the dataset to three key features: **x1, x4, and x7**, minimising noise and computational complexity while enhancing model performance.
+Feature selection using Recursive Feature Elimination with Cross-Validation (RFECV) with Support Vector Machine (SVM) reduced the dataset to three key features: **x1, x4, and x7**, minimising noise and computational complexity while enhancing model performance.
 SVM was chosen for its effectiveness in high-dimensional spaces and its ability to handle non-linear relationships during feature selection.

 **Key Code:**
 ```python